barrettinfotech/trumpet-rep-sheets/lesson-notes/ethyn.md

 ## Lesson Notes

+## week 6

+Ethyn, you're doing great.
+The place to work for the most growth is in rhythm and reading.
+Try to play duets and excerpts with as many fellow students as possible.

 ## week 3

 Clarke 1 sounding very good when you play with a relatively slow met speed (today it was at 100 for quarter).
 I like your controlled dynamic (soft).